shown in other instead.

 By default, Environment Probes are used for reflections only, as for lighting, it is recommended to simulate it using Voxel Probes and lightmaps.
 However, cube-mapped ambient lighting by environment probes is available as well.

-You can benefit from this approach by enabling the Dynamic option for the environment probe to get simple real-time global illumination.
+You can benefit from this approach by enabling the Dynamic option for the Environment Probes to get simple real-time global illumination.

 Use Sun Color#